-Street Wardens also work closely with Enforcement Officers who investigate other enviro-crimes such as fly-tips, abandoned vehicles and business waste, on successful investigation they will prepare prosecution files for presentation in court.
+The Street Management team also has Enforcement Officers who investigate other enviro-crimes such as fly-tips, abandoned vehicles and business waste, on successful investigation they will prepare prosecution files for presentation in court/ or issue fixed penalty notices.

 The issue of FPNs is not driven by financial gain, but they are a deterrent to reduce and highlight Enviro-crime.
 The Street Management Team also run education campaigns and initiatives to further increase public awareness of these issues.